 Do you want to compare Ninja Forms vs WPForms?
 Choosing the right form builder for your site will help you get more leads from your website.

-In this article, we’re going to put Ninja Forms vs WPForms head to head by comparing them on features, price, and ease of use.
-We’ll also look at how easy it is to get started with both of these form builders.
+In this article, we’ll put Ninja Forms vs WPForms head to head by comparing features, price, and ease of use.

 What Is a Form Builder?

-A form builder is a tool that lets you easily create web forms in your browser.
-You can customize your forms and then publish them on a web page.
-When your visitor fills in the form, you get an email with all the details.
+A form builder lets you easily create web forms without code.
+You can customize your forms, publish them on your site, and get notifications upon submission.

 WPForms has a free version, WPForms Lite, and 4 paid versions.